p9c/podlegacy/docs/configure_rpc_server_listen_interfaces.md

   IPv6 interfaces by default.
 You will need to override the RPC listen interfaces to include external interfaces if you want to connect from a remote machine.
-* The RPC server has TLS enabled by default, even for localhost.
-You may use the `--notls` option to disable it, but only when all listeners are on localhost interfaces.
+* The RPC server has TLS disabled by default.
+You may use the `--TLS` option to enable it.
 * The `--rpclisten` flag can be specified multiple times to listen on multiple interfaces as a couple of the examples below illustrate.
 * The RPC server is disabled by default when using the `--regtest` and